 Dive into this comprehensive face-off between chemical and mineral sunscreens.
 Let’s unearth their mysteries, debunking myths and spotlighting their strengths.

-Physical vs chemical sunscreen: What’s the difference?
+Chemical vs mineral sunscreen: What’s the difference?

 So, is it the same as organic vs inorganic sunscreens?

-Sunscreens are one area where the term “organic” is not all that it seems.
+Sunscreens are one area where the term “organic” is not all it seems.
 And some unscrupulous brands play on this to mislead the consumers.

-Here, it’s the chemical sunscreens that are referred to as “organic” by science… not because they are “natural” but simply as they contain carbon-carbon bonds.
+Here, the chemical sunscreens are referred to as “organic” by science — not because they are “natural” but because they contain carbon-carbon bonds.

-Chemical sunscreens may absorb into the bloodstream
+Chemical sunscreens may be absorbed into the bloodstream

 Is this a problem?

-Recent studies indicate the we may be absorbing far more of this chemical than was previously thought, which is further underlined by the fact that oxybenzone, which can be a hormone disruptor, has been detected in breast milk.
+Recent studies indicate that we may be absorbing far more of these chemicals than was previously thought, further underlined by the fact that oxybenzone, which can be a hormone disruptor, has been detected in breast milk.